 Muhammadiyah chairman Din Syamsuddin, who hosted the discussion, said the country needed a pornography law to "reverse the situation" of an increasingly liberal society: We are concerned by the moral

 liberalization that will lead the nation to the brink of collapse, unless it is stopped as soon as possible.

-Presidential Dressing Down |
+Update: Presidential Dressing Down |

 From the China Post